 Even if it doesn’t feel like a big deal to pull out your phone at dinner to respond to a pinging notification, it could be more damaging than you think.
 “Going out to dinner is supposed to be an activity where you get to talk to each other, relate to each other, [and] deepen the relationships.”
 Allowing other people, photos, and news to grab your attention takes away from meaningful connections that could be made with the person in front of you—the one who matters in the moment.

 Social Media Can Strengthen a Relationship

 It’s not all bad news.
-Social media can positively impact relationships in a number of ways.
+Social media may positively impact relationships in a number of ways.
 It’s not uncommon to see friends and family post adoring photos of their partner with a lovey-dovey caption to boot.
-While there are some days when this is the last thing you want to see on your feed, small messages like this projected to a whole network of friends can put a smile on your loved one’s face.
+While there are some days when this is the last thing you want to see on your feed, small messages like this projected to a whole network of friends may put a smile on your loved one’s face.